oroinc/platform/src/Oro/Bundle/RequireJSBundle/README.md

     {% endset %}

-In terms of sequence of code execution it looks:
+In terms of sequence of code execution, it looks the following way:

  1. Prod mode (and built resource exists)
     - execute all custom configurations<br />